-Strategic Area Budget Code Planned Amount On Hold Amount Prevention MTCT 2,099,000 0 a total of 113 health facilities.
+Strategic Area Budget Code Planned Amount On Hold Amount Prevention MTCT 0 0

+At present EGPAF is supporting 93 sites.
+By the end of FY2012 EGPAF will add 20 new facilities making a total of 113 health facilities.
 In FY2013 EGPAF will expand its support to 10 high volume private sector facilities.
-EPAS will accelerate its support to optimize comprehensive PMTCT services using the four PMTCT prongs: Prong 1: Strengthen PITC for pregnant women at first contact and PITC for couples/partners and retesting of HIV negative pregnant women in ANC, labor and delivery and after delivery: strengthen prevention for HIV negative women to keep them HIV negative and identification sero-discordant couples and linking them to HIV care.
+EPAS will accelerate its support to optimize comprehensive PMTCT services using the four PMTCT prongs: Prong 1: Strengthen PITC for pregnant women at first contact and PITC for couples/partners and retesting of HIV negative pregnant women in ANC, labor and delivery and after delivery; strengthen prevention for HIV negative women to keep them HIV negative and identification sero-discordant couples and linking them to HIV care.
 Prong 2: Integrate family planning services into ART services in 6 PHUs.
 Prong 3 & 4: Strengthen health workers skills on CD4 testing and clinical staging to determine ART eligibility; advocate for the procurement of point of care CD4 machines; support implementation of the more efficacious ARVs for HIV positive women (option A); support effective implementation of extended infant NVP prophylaxis for breast feeding infants; strengthen the implementation of the national infant feeding guidelines to maximize HIV free survival; integrate neonatal/adult male circumcision messages into PMTCT counseling and training; support provision of essential HIV care for pregnant women and HIV exposed infants according to the national comprehensive HIV Care Package; and strengthen follow up care along the continuum of ANC, labor and delivery and post partum care for pregnant and breastfeeding women, their partners and family members through integration and linkages of comprehensive PMTCT services within MCH settings, using mobile phones, fast tracking of HIV positive pregnant and breastfeeding women eligible for ART initiation, strong peer support such as mentor mothers and expert clients and support groups, and use of hand held mother and child health cards.
 EGPAF and its partners will intensify community-level interventions including: strengthening linkages between communities and facilities, women's and men's support groups, male dialogues, community family days and mass media campaigns as strategies to generate demand for HTC and PMTCT.